 Step 5: Implement the Agreed Actions

 The next step is to reach an agreement with the coachee that they will implement the agreed upon actions.

 For smaller tasks, this can be in the form of a simple verbal agreement.
 However, for larger tasks and projects it can be helpful to put the agreement in writing.

-As a general rule of thumb, there’s value in writing down all the actions points and handing them to the coachee on paper.
+As a general rule of thumb, there’s tremendous value in writing down all the actions points on paper.
 Having a written/visual representation helps keep the coachee accountable for their actions.

 Step 6: Review the Progress Made and Lessons Learned

 In the final step of the workplace coaching process, you become more of an accountability partner rather than a coach.

 Your role is to keep the coachee accountable for their actions.
 You do this by reviewing their progress at regular intervals.
 This of course involves: